-International Journal of ChemTech Research CODEN (USA): IJCRGG ISSN: 0974-4290 Vol.8, No.3, pp 1175-1183, 2015
+International Journal of ChemTech Research

+CODEN (USA): IJCRGG ISSN: 0974-4290 Vol.8, No.4, pp 2019-2028, 2015

-Dry sliding wear characteristics of Biaxial Glass Fiber with Epoxy/Al2O3/Sic hybrid Composites
+Sliding wear characteristics of BasaltFiber with GE/Epoxy/Al2O3/Sic hybrid Composites for Journal bearing material using Fish Oil Lubricant

-T. Narendiranath Babu, D. Ramaprabha
+T. Narendiranath Babu1, T. Manvel Raj2, D. Rama Prabha3

-School of Mechanical and Building Sciences, VIT University, Vellore, India School of Electrical Engineering, VIT University, Vellore, India
+1School of Mechanical and Building Sciences, VIT University, Vellore, India 2Sri Krishna Engineering College, Chennai, India 3School of Electrical Engineering, VIT University, Vellore, India

-Abstract: This paper presents the wear behaviour of Biaxial glass fiber reinforced with silicon carbide (SiC) and aluminium oxide $(Al_2O_3)$ composite.
+Abstract: This paper presents the wear behaviour of Basalt fiber reinforced with silicon carbide (SiC) and aluminium oxide (Al_2O_3) composite using fish oil as lubricant.
 The test specimens are prepared and tested as per ASTM standard.
 The experiments are conducted by using a pin on disc wear tester.
-The results indicated that the wear resistance of the 15% hybrid composite is better than that of the 5% composite.
-The fracture surface of composites shows the ductile tear ridges and cracked SiC and $Al_2O_3$ particles indicating both ductile and brittle fracture mechanism.In this study, different combinations based composite bearing materials were comparatively investigated under actual loading, sliding distances and time frame to configure best suitable bearing materials.
-Composite bearing are proven for clean functioning and show remarkable life.
+The results indicated that the wear resistance of the hybrid composite is better than that of the basalt fiber with GE (Glass Epoxy).
+The fracture surface of composites shows the ductile tear ridges and cracked SiC and Al_2O_3 particles indicating both ductile and brittle fracture mechanism.
+In this study, different combinations based composite materials were comparatively investigated under actual loading, sliding distances and time frame to configure best suitable bearing materials.
+The hybrid composite are proven for clean functioning and shows remarkable life.

-Keywords : Hybrid composite; reinforced fiber; wear rate; Sliding wear, Friction.
+Keywords: Hybrid composite; Basalt reinforced fiber; wear rate; Sliding wear, Friction, Fish oil.

-1. Introduction
+1.Introduction

-Dry sliding metal-to-metal contact wear can be observed in cams, gears, bearings, clutches and other applications involving sliding contact or rolling contact [1].
+The sliding metal-to-metal contact wear can be observed in cams, gears, bearings, clutches and other applications involving sliding contact or rolling contact [1].
 Composites is widely used in many automobile, aerospace and mineral processing components because of their excellent combination of low density and high thermal conductivity [2].
 However, they suffer from poor wear properties.
 To overcome this, hard reinforcement phases, such as particulates, fiber, and whiskers (short fiber) which are well known for their high-specific strength, have been uniformly distributed [3].
 Here the good ductility of the matrix material is retained while the modulus and strength of the composites have increased because of the reinforcement phase.
 Composite material structures are a synergistic combination of two or more reinforcements (constituents) that differ in physical form, chemical combination and are insoluble in each other.
 The objective of havingtwo or more reinforcements is to take advantage of the superior properties of both materials without compromising on the weakness of either [4].
-In most cases, hard ceramic particulates such as Zirconia, alumina (Al2O3) and silicon carbide (SiC), have been introduced intoaluminium-based matrix in order to increase the strength, stiffness, wear resistance, corrosion resistance, fatigue resistance and elevated temperature resistance.
+In most cases, hard ceramic particulates such as Zirconia, alumina (Al2O3) and silicon carbide (SiC), have been introduced into aluminium-based matrix in order to increase the strength, stiffness, wear resistance, corrosion resistance, fatigue resistance and elevated temperature resistance.
 Among these reinforcements, SiC is chemically compatible with aluminium (Al) and forms an adequate bond with the matrix without developing inter-metallic phase and has other advantages such as excellent thermal conductivity, high machinability, good workability and low cost [5-8].